Git-Leon/notes/JPA-Notes.md

-# Mechanisms for Storing Data
+# Mechanisms for Storing and Manipulating Data

-## Relational Database Perspective
+## Relational Database Paradigm
 * A database stores data in tables.
 * Tables store data in rows and columns.
 	* Each row represents a single entity in a table.